 Are all your pleating samples on your website?

 No, many of our best samples are hidden away in our factory!
-You can stop by our factory for a viewing.
+If you are looking for something specific please contact us.

 How much fabric should I buy?

 If you want to pleat sunburst pleating check our Bias Fabric Calculator.
 For linear pleats you can figure between 2 to 3 times more fabric.
 Loss factor in fabric is something that can be controlled by us.
 Usually the more fabric you loose the better the garment looks.
 The more fabric you try to save the cheaper the garment looks.

 Why are the seams puckered on my pleated dress?

 There are two potential reasons for this happening.
 First is it was pleated with a crooked grain…which means we did not pleat it.
 The other is poor sewing technique, which shows up even worse when the fabric is pleated off grain.
 This FAQ will eventually be a detailed blog post.

 Can you pleat my dress?
 It is already sewn together.

 No. That would be like trying to dry clean your clothes while you are wearing them!
 The garment must be pleated before it is sew so the fabric is totally flat.

 How come you guys know so much about pleating?